Labor Day clothing sales 2023: The 30+ best deals, from Adidas to Zappos

 Express

-You can save up to 40% off popular clothing items this weekend.
+You can save up to 40% off popular clothing items and score up to 70% off clearance items.
 Prices start at just $10!

 Our top deal pick: